 Unfortunately we had to turn down the invitation to join the monks at breakfast.
-Having said that, I am no fan of the ubiquitous porridge.
-But we had a 12-hour sail ahead of us and I want to arrive in daylight.
+This decision was aided by my dislike of the ubiquitous porridge.
+But we also had a 12-hour sail ahead of us and I want to arrive in daylight.
 I had noticed that not all navigational marks had been returned yet to the water and was not sure either about whether they would be lit.
 I was also worried about lack of gas and the cold during our trip.
 I had two people on board who are – to putting it mildly – very indifferent to sailing and had only joined for their parters’ sake who happen to love sailing.
 At the other end of the trip I had to find a hotel too for Bridget & Iain because Blue Dove is just very small.

 Iain and Bridget are a couple from the UK.
 They have their own – much bigger – boat which even has a microwave.
 I mean, really!
 Iain is the sailor of the two.
 Bridget just tolerates the misery in silence.
 Whereas Dirk complains often and loudly.
 However they both appreciated this bit of Russian world which they would not have seen without Blue Dove.